 - Reduces symptoms of personality disorders and psychological disorders

-- Helps in developing greater abilities for coping with your problems
+- Helps you develop greater abilities for coping with your problems

-To get the most from dialectical behavior therapy, individuals should show up to treatment ready to participate both physically and mentally.
+To get the most from dialectical behavior therapy, patients should show up to treatment ready to participate both physically and mentally.
 Skipping sessions can hurt the overall outcome of treatment.